heidelpay/sample-shop-spring-boot/README.md

 ### heidelpay UI-Components
 The heidelpay UI-Components are a rich set of customizable UI-Components for the Web-Integration.
 Using the heidelpay UI-Components might save a lot of time while bringing the best user experience to the browser.
 A demonstration of the components can be found [here](https://static.heidelpay.com/demo/).
 However, while it is recommended to use those components, the API can be used completely without.
-In the Payouts section we illustrate how to use the Api by implementing an own javascript, or completely without using javascript by utilizing the server side.
+In the Payouts and Registration section we illustrate how to use the Api by implementing an own javascript, or completely without using javascript by utilizing the server side.

 ### W3C Payment Request Api